-I thought I had read all the parenting books, but nothing quite prepared me for the tumultuous days of "
+I thought I had read all the parenting books, but nothing quite prepared me for the tumultuous days of " When your little one is three but acts like a teenager.

 That tiny boss screaming and crying in a public toilet: “I WANT MUMMY TO WIPE MY BUTT!
 WIPE!
 MY!
 BUTT!”
 It seems hilarious now, but I didn’t find it funny then.